technusm1/SweetieTestBrowser/README.md

 - Just a barebones browser that works.
 - `target=_blank` hyperlinks supported.
 - File selection and upload supported.
 - Toolbar customization supported.
+Basic functionality like browsing and tab adding and switching works even user has removed the Compact Tabs + Address bar.
+Though you can't really enter any URLs, so I guess it doesn't serve much as a browser.
-- Multi-window support, including dragging a tab from one window to another (rudimentary for now).
+- Multi-window support, including dragging and dropping a tab within the window or from one window to another (not production perfect, but works nicely nonetheless).
-- Dark mode supported (already works from day 1, just forgot mentioning).
+- Dark mode supported (already works from day 1, just forgot mentioning it before).
+- Offline content supported.

 ## Limitations
 - Content downloading is not yet implemented.
+- Tab drag-and-drop requires more features to be fully usable.

 ## Installation
 - Download the latest version of the app (DMG) from this link: https://github.com/technusm1/SweetieTestBrowser/releases/download/1.0-alpha1/SweetieTestBrowser.dmg